brandonc732/No-Big-Deal-Capstone-Project/README.md

 - Aidan Shea
 - Harshit Singh

+## Project overview

+asdf

 # Getting Started

-not allowed to upload NIST images.
-Have to input NIST images into test data folder
+- Since we are not allowed to upload NIST images to the public GitHub, you need to copy the folder of NIST test data supplied by Dr Pintar into the `test_data` folder.

+- We have provided the anaconda Python environment used to run the project in the `anaconda environment` folder.
+All the libraries are pretty standard except for a few of the backend accelerations used for PyMC, which could potentially lead to issues across platforms.
+   - PyMC also offers CUDA GPU acceleration, but only on Linux, so it was not used here.